 Stay at a royal residence

 Set on the edge of a sleepy traditional village in Ernakulam’s backwaters, Chittoor Kottaram is the three-century-old private residence of the erstwhile Raja of Kochi.
-Accessible by boat and a remote seven miles from Fort Kochi, the three-bedroom private villa offers understated luxury and utter exclusivity.
+Accessible by boat and a remote seven miles from Fort Kochi, the three-bedroom private villa offers utter exclusivity for a luxury holiday in Kochi.

 Browse the antiques in Mattancherry

 Affectionately termed Jew Town, Mattancherry offers much more history than its 16th-century synagogue and ‘tentative’ UNESCO World Heritage palace.
 Venture into the Ginger House Museum, where exquisitely embroidered vintage fabrics are displayed alongside beautiful faded relics washed up from south India’s past.